adjtomo/pyatoa/docs/overview.rst

 If Pyatoa simply wraps a number of already-working dependencies, why do we need it?

-Pyatoa acts in liue of the inevitable collection scripts a User would have to write to link the data collection capabilities of ObsPy with the windowing functions of Flexwin/Pyflex with the adjoint source generation of Pyadjoint.
+Pyatoa provides an easy-to-use tool that acts in liue of the inevitable collection scripts a User would have to write to link the data collection capabilities of ObsPy with the windowing functions of Flexwin/Pyflex with the adjoint source generation of Pyadjoint.

-It also provides internal checks along the way to make sure you're not feeding it garbage, and provides useful routines for performing and understanding seismic inversions.
+It also provides structure for these processes, to ensure that data-synthetic misfit is calculated properly.
+Similarly, useful routines within the package provide assistance during seismic inversions.

 What doesn't Pyatoa do?
 ~~~~~~~~~~~~~~~~~~~~~~~